O's Means throws MLB's 3rd no-hitter of season, tops M's 6-0 - WHIZ News

 It’s the first time since 1969 there have been three complete game no-hitters this early in the season.

 “Really can’t put into words what the last three outs, seeing how the teammates embraced him,” Baltimore manager Brandon Hyde said.
-“Our your clubhouse after the game it was like we clinched a playoff spot.”
+“Our clubhouse after the game, it was like we clinched a playoff spot.”

 The closest Seattle came to a hit through six innings was J.P.
 Crawford’s short fly ball in the sixth that center fielder Cedric Mullins caught with a slide.
 Kyle Lewis provided a threat with a drive leading off the eighth that Austin Hays caught on the left-field warning track.